10 Tips to Take Care of Premature Baby at Home

-- Your premature baby may have a problem with feeding and thus, may not feed properly.
+- Your premature baby may have a problem with feeding and thus may not feed properly.

-Why do Premature Babies Need Special Care?
+Why Do Premature Babies Need Special Care?

 Premature babies are not like full-term babies, and thus they need special care and monitoring.
 Their bodies are not fully developed or equipped to sustain without intensive care.
-There has been a tremendous advancement in medical technology, and such babies can be given extra care outside their mother’s wombs for days or months, or till they bodies are strong enough to sustain without extra support.
+There has been a tremendous advancement in medical technology, and such babies can be given extra care outside their mother’s wombs for days or months, or till their bodies are strong enough to sustain them without extra support.

 Tips for Preterm Baby Care at Home

-Here are some tips for the parents that may help them in taking care of their preterm baby at home:
+Here are some tips for parents that may help them in taking care of their preterm baby at home:

 1. Feeding Your Baby

-You should ideally breastfeed your baby but sometimes your baby may have a problem in latching or may not be able to latch at all.
+You should ideally breastfeed your baby, but sometimes your baby may have a problem in latching, or may not be able to latch at all.
 You can pump breast milk and feed on the bottle.
 In some cases, your doctor may advise you to feed formula milk to your baby; this may be special formula milk for preterm babies.

-3. Keep Record Of Your Baby’s Growth
+3. Keeping Record Of Your Baby’s Growth

 Preterm babies grow differently than full-term babies.
 However, they eventually catch up.
 Your doctor may give you a different growth chart to monitor your baby’s growth.

-Even after leaving the hospital, you should keep in touch with your baby’s doctor on a regular basis and keep taking tips on how to take care of your baby.
-If the need arises, you may pay a visit to your doctor too.
+Even after leaving the hospital, you should keep in touch with your baby’s doctor on a regular basis, and keep taking tips on how to take care of your baby.
+If the need arises, you may pay a visit to your doctor, too.

-6.Giving Solid Food
+8.Giving Solid Food

-7. Limit Your Baby’s Outdoor Visits
+9. Limiting Your Baby’s Outdoor Visits

 Apart from visiting the doctor, you may have to refrain from taking your baby out for several weeks.
 This is because your baby is more prone to catching infections, which can be fatal for him.

-8. Practicing Kangaroo Care At Home
+10. Practicing Kangaroo Care at Home

-You may have been told about kangaroo care in the hospital, and it will be a good idea to practise it for a few weeks at home too.
+You may have been told about kangaroo care in the hospital, and it will be a good idea to practise it for a few weeks at home, too.
 Skin to skin contact is good for your baby.

-9. Get Your Baby Immunized
+11. Getting Your Baby Immunized

-Keep track of your baby’s immunization schedule and get your baby immunized as per the schedule.
+Keep track of your baby’s immunization schedule, and get your baby immunized as per the schedule.

 Your baby’s immunity is very low.
-Thus, it will be a good idea to restrict the visitors at home, especially if someone is unwell or someone who smokes.
+Thus, it will be a good idea to restrict visitors at home, especially if someone is unwell or someone who smokes.
 Make sure whoever meets or touches your baby should wash their hands before doing so.

 Stress Relief Methods for Preemie Parents

-- You may touch, soothe and hold your baby as soon as your doctor gives you a heads up.
+- You may touch, soothe, and hold your baby as soon as your doctor gives you a heads up.

-- You may ask your paediatrician to participate in your baby’s care, and well-being.
+- You may ask your paediatrician to participate in your baby’s care and well-being.
 If not, you may inform your paediatrician about your baby’s health and progress.

-- Even if you hold your baby, you may spend more time with your baby in the neonatal unit, ask your doctor about the same.
+- Even if you hold your baby, you may spend more time with your baby in the neonatal unit.
+Ask your doctor about the same.